Anish-Sethi-12122/py-dbms-cli/README.md

   - Added `.config reset <section>.<key>` to restore individual settings to their default values.
   - Configuration changes are validated and written to disk immediately.

+> ⚠️ **Warning:** Users are not advised to edit config.json manually as it may cause validation errors and resets to default.

 ---

 # 🚀 Features